Dangerous Goods by Air Freight to India

 - FSSAI registration for food products

-- Import license may be required depending on the type of goods
+- Import licenses may be required depending on the type of goods

-- Payment via Letter of Credit common for higher-value shipments
+- Payment by Letter of Credit is common for higher-value shipments

 Important points for DGR shipments

 Dangerous goods must be classified according to the IATA Dangerous Goods Regulations (DGR).
-The classification determines the UN class, packing group, permitted quantities per package, and the mode of transport (passenger aircraft or cargo aircraft only).
+The classification determines the UN class, packing group, allowed quantity per package, and mode of transport (passenger aircraft or cargo aircraft only).

 Documentation